Sums of two squares and the tau-function: Ramanujan's trail

 we see that this result implies Theorem \ref{een}.

 In a follow-up paper Wirsing \cite{Wirsing2} proved a variant of Theorem \ref{wirsi}, where the PNT type condition \eqref{wirsicondition} is replaced by the weaker Mertens type condition

 G.~Tenenbaum \cite{Tenenbaumeffective} was the first to establish an effective version of this result.
 In case $f(n)\in \{0,1\}$ for every $n$, Wirsing's variant is actually stronger than Theorem \ref{wirsi}.
 Another variant was established by Song \cite{Song} (Theorem A of part I).
-She also extended this type of result to the counting of integers having largest prime factor $\le y$ (so-called \emph{$y$-friable integers}).
-See also a series of a papers by G.~Tenenbaum and J.~Wu, culminating in \cite{TW}, who consider the case where $f$ is a nonnegative multiplicative arithmetical function (or is close to such a function), with $f(p)$ close on average to some fixed positive real number.
-Very recently the case where $f$ is real and oscillatory, respectively complex has been also studied \cite{BT,BT2}.
+She also extended this type of result to the counting of integers having largest prime factor $\le y$ (so-called \emph{$y$-friable integers}), \pieter{see also \cite{HTW,TW}.} Very recently the case where $f$ is real and oscillatory, respectively complex has been also studied \cite{BT,BT2}.